FishEatRice/Self-Learning-Android-Studio-1.InputAndOutput/README.md

 # Question 1

-- User enter their ID and Password, after press register.
+- User enter somthings such as their ID and Password, after press register.
 It will show what user just enter.